whiskey-chocolate/ndp-example/README.md

 1. Install [Docker](https://www.docker.com/)
 2. Install [Cookiecutter](https://github.com/cookiecutter/cookiecutter).
 Recommend to do this in a virtualenv
 ```
-# Create a virtual environment to isolate our package dependencies locally
+# Create a virtual environment to isolate our cookiecutter locally
 python3 -m venv env
 source env/bin/activate  # On Windows use `env\Scripts\activate`

-# Install Django and Django REST framework into the virtual environment
+# Install cookiecutter into the virtual environment
 pip install cookiecutter

 # Set up a new ndp project